 This is US

 Our ability to help others succeed on their respective paths toward healing and wholeness stems directly from the relationship we (four) share.
 Here is our story in a nutshell.

 Interventionist, Educator & Trainer

 I'm Liz.
 I'm an animal-assisted interventionist with over twenty years' experience working with people, animals, and a combination thereof.
 I earned my A.S. in Assistance Dog Education (2013) and M.S. in Canine Life Sciences (2017) from Bergin University of Canine Studies; and earned my B.S. in Behavioral Ecology & Cognitive Psychology from The Evergreen State College in 2001.
 I am currently working toward my M.A. in Counseling Psychology at National University, with the goal of becoming a licensed marriage and family therapist and licensed professional counselor.
 My fundamental goal is to help people and animals bring out the best in one another.

 In 2013, I established Miracle Mutts -- the community outreach and therapy dog certification division of Marley's Mutts Dog Rescue, in Tehachapi, CA. In 2017, my dog(s) and I established the F.R.E.D.
-(Freedom, Recovery & Empowerment with Dogs) program with Kern County Behavioral Health & Recovery Services, where our work continues today, and we're researching the efficacy of pet therapy in the treatment of substance use disorder and PTSD.
+(Freedom, Recovery & Empowerment with Dogs) program with Kern County Behavioral Health & Recovery Services, where our work continues today, and we're collecting data on the efficacy of pet therapy in the treatment of substance use disorder and PTSD.
 I feel infinitely blessed to do the work I do, because it means I get to help people, have my animals with me, and at the same time fulfill their inherent needs to learn, work, and contribute.

 Meet the Family